MHSanaei/3x-ui/README.md

 - **amd64**: This is the most common architecture for personal computers and servers.
 It supports most modern operating systems.

 - **armv8 / arm64 / aarch64**: This is the architecture for modern mobile and embedded devices, including smartphones and tablets.
-(Ex: Raspberry Pi 4, Raspberry Pi 3, Raspberry Pi Zero 2/Zero 2 W, Orange Pi 3 LTS..)
+(Ex: Raspberry Pi 4, Raspberry Pi 3, Raspberry Pi Zero 2/Zero 2 W, Orange Pi 3 LTS,...)

 - **armv7 / arm / arm32**: This is the architecture for older mobile and embedded devices.
 It is still widely used in many devices.
 (Ex: Orange Pi Zero LTS, Orange Pi PC Plus, Raspberry Pi 2,...)